 University, College, and Accreditation Requirements

-The first two years of the program provide the necessary technical knowledge in mathematics, chemistry, and physics, while introducing and developing problem-solving techniques in seven courses tailored to civil engineering students.
-The junior year provides courses in each of the civil engineering sub-disciplines, providing students with skills in each and allowing students to determine which they wish to pursue further.
-The senior year is flexible, allowing students to choose where to focus attention by selecting from more than thirty elective courses in civil and environmental engineering.
+The first two years of the program provide the necessary technical knowledge in mathematics, chemistry, and physics, while also introducing and developing problem-solving techniques.
+Eight courses in the first two years of the BSCE program have been tailored to civil engineering students so they don’t have to wait to confirm their choice of major and to start program-specific work.
+The junior year provides courses in each of five civil engineering sub-disciplines (Civil Engineering Materials, Water Resources, Structural Engineering, Geotechnical Engineering, and Environmental Engineering) thus providing students with skills in each and allowing students to determine which they wish to pursue further.
+The senior year is flexible, with nearly every course an elective, allowing students to choose where to focus attention by selecting from approximately forty elective courses in civil and environmental engineering.

-Approximately one-third of the major’s total credits and more than half of the senior-level courses are elected by the student.
+More than one-third of the major’s courses and nearly all of the senior-level courses are elected by the student.
 Of these, there are Discovery Program electives required by the University and other electives required by the department in order to satisfy departmental objectives and accreditation requirements.

-The Discovery Program is described in University Academic Requirements.
-Courses required by the civil engineering major fulfill requirements in Inquiry (CIE 402); Writing Skills (ENGL 401); Quantitative Reasoning (MATH 425); Physical Sciences (PHYS 407); Laboratory Coursework (PHYS 407); Environment, Technology, and Society (CIE 402); and a Senior Capstone Experience (CIE 784/788).
-Therefore, students select electives to satisfy Discovery requirements in Biological Science, Fine and Performing Arts, Humanities, Historical Perspectives, World Cultures, and Social Science.
+1. The Discovery Program requirements are fulfilled by the following courses: Inquiry (CIE 402); Writing Skills (ENGL 401); Quantitative Reasoning (MATH 425); Physical Sciences (PHYS 407); Laboratory Coursework (PHYS 407); Environment, Technology, and Society (CIE 402); Senior Capstone Experience (CIE 784/788), Biological Science (elective), Fine and Performing Arts (elective), Humanities (elective), Historical Perspectives (elective), World Cultures (elective), and Social Science (elective).

 Additional program policies and requirements

-1. To transfer into the civil engineering major, a student must have the following:
+1. To transfer into the BSCE major, a student must have the following:

 b. credit for the civil engineering program’s major and elective courses,